Supporting Independent Living

-Care homes in Wales are registered with the Care and Social Services Inspectorate in Wales.
+Care homes in Wales are registered with the Care Inspectorate Wales.

 The Welsh Government have produced an information booklet to help you decide if a Care Home is suitable for you.
 For further information, please view Thinking About A Care Home.

 You may be able to receive financial support towards your care if you are assessed by a social worker as needing residential or nursing care.
 See our factsheets on ‘Paying for Residential Care’ and Information for Self funders.
 Homes in England are registered by the Care Quality Commission.